Functionalism in Psychology and Sociology Explained

 The manifest functions of formal education are relatively easy to list: transmission of knowledge and skills, certification of academic achievement, and preparation for work and civic participation.
 These are the stated purposes enshrined in national curricula, Ofsted frameworks, and government education policy.
 Latent functions are more revealing.
 Schooling provides childcare for working families, removing children from the labour market and thereby reducing competition for adult employment.
 It creates peer networks that persist into adulthood and shape career trajectories as much as formal qualifications.
 It functions as a marriage market, bringing together young people of similar social backgrounds in extended proximity.
 It also delays entry into the workforce, absorbing large cohorts who might otherwise generate unemployment pressure.

 Merton also introduced the concept of dysfunctions: consequences that disrupt rather than maintain social equilibrium.
 Applied to education, two stand out.
 Credentialism occurs when qualifications are inflated beyond the technical requirements of jobs, so that the credential arms race becomes self-defeating: more and more certificates are required for positions that once required none, without any corresponding improvement in the competence of the workforce.
-Deskilling occurs when formal schooling displaces practical knowledge, producing pupils who can pass examinations but cannot apply their learning in real-world contexts.
+Deskilling occurs when formal schooling displaces practical knowledge, producing learners who can pass examinations but cannot apply their learning in real-world contexts.

 Structuralism, pioneered by Wilhelm Wundt and Edward Titchener, sought to identify the basic elements of consciousness through introspection.
 Structuralists believed that by breaking down mental experiences into their simplest components, sensations, feelings, and images, they could discover the structure of the mind, much as chemists identify elemental compounds.